Chrisae9/discord-interactions-webhook/README.md

 To build and run the application using Docker Compose, use the following steps:

 1. **Create a `docker-compose.yaml` File**:
-   - Create a `docker-compose.yaml` file in your `discord-interaction-webhook` folder with the following content:
+   - Create a `docker-compose.yaml` file in your `discord-interactions-webhook` folder with the following content:

      ```yaml
      services: